dominiquedevriese/ogp-notes/modular_effects.md

 If we ensure that all log messages in the entire application are printed using `Log.logMessage` rather than directly through `System.out.println`, then it becomes significantly easier to implement some of the changing requirements mentioned above.

-For example, the first requirement stated
+For example, one of the requirements stated

     Log messages should be shorter than a fixed maximum length.